Maurice Béjart

-Maurice Béjart ([beʒaʁ]; 1 January 1927 – 22 November 2007) was a French-born dancer, choreographer and opera director who ran the Béjart Ballet Lausanne in Switzerland.
-He developed a popular expressionistic form of modern ballet, talking vast themes.
+Maurice Béjart ([beʒaʁ]; 1 January 1927 – 22 November 2007) was a French dancer, choreographer and opera director who ran the Béjart Ballet Lausanne in Switzerland.
+He developed a popular expressionistic form of modern ballet, tackling vast themes.
 He was awarded Swiss citizenship posthumously.

 Biography

 Maurice-Jean Berger was born in Marseille, France, in 1927, the son of French philosopher Gaston Berger.
 Fascinated by a recital of Serge Lifar, he decided to devote himself entirely to dance.
 In South France days, he had studied under Mathilde Kschessinska.

 In 1945, he enrolled as a corps de ballet at the Opéra de Marseille.
-From 1946, he had studied under Madam Rousanne (Sarkissian), Léo Staats, Madam Lyubov Yegorova and Olga Preobrajenska at "Studio Wacker", etc. in Paris.
+From 1946, he had studied under Madam Rousanne Sarkissian, Léo Staats, Madam Lyubov Yegorova and Olga Preobrajenska at "Studio Wacker", etc. in Paris.